antoninkriz/react-canvas/README.md

-# react-canvas
+# react-canvas - React 18.3.1

-`react-canvas` fork which supports React 18.3.1 using custom fiber renderer.
+`react-canvas` fork which supports React up to 18.3.1 using custom fiber renderer.

+Support for React 19.0.0 is in progress.

 Check out other branches which might support other React versions, for example branches:
-- `master` is a development branch, currently supporting React 18.3.1
+- `master` is a development branch, support for React 19.0.0 is in progress
 - `react-18` should work with React 18.3.1
 - `react-17` should work with React 17.0.2
 - `react-16` should work with React 16.14.0